Cal’s mascot, Oski the Bear, at Cal Day

 Thus, I decided to attend college visit days at both schools.
 UCLA invited me for a college visit day while Cal holds an open house day (called Cal Day) to the general public: http://calday.berkeley.edu/ Anyone can attend Cal Day, but they have lots of sessions and activities specifically for admitted students.

 Next up was Cal Day.
 Cal Day was very different because it was open to the public, so thousands of people were there.
 Also, events and sessions were happening all over campus.
 At UCLA, the presentation was given only to invited students and only in one lecture hall.
-At Cal, the whole campus was our playing field.
-Each lecture hall, auditorium, and building had its own thing going on.
-I started the day at Haas Pavilion (where the basketball games are played), where a retired history professor was giving the morning speech about Berkeley.
+At Cal, the whole campus was open to explore.
+Each lecture hall, auditorium, and building had its own event going on.
+I started the day at Haas Pavilion (the basketball games are played here), where a retired history professor was giving the morning speech about Berkeley.
 Then I headed on over to the general chemistry/physics lecture hall where a pre-med info session was being held.
 This room had mainly accepted students who were trying to plan their pre-med careers at Cal.
 The info session featured three medical school students who had graduated from Cal.
 Then there were tours of the campus and the dorms.
 I personally found the dorms much better at Berkeley; the rooms were larger and mostly doubles (2 people per room).
 I also attended the financial aid session and then finished off the day with some fun activities at the life sciences building.